acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 A qualitative analysis of illegal moves shows that the moves are syntactically correct, but simply impossible on the chessboard (typically, some pieces cannot move to the indicated square).

 I did not insist much with `text-davinci-003`.
-Altered prompt had no specific effect and the overall conclusion is that **text-davinci-003 is unable to play an entire game because of illegal moves quickly generated, against basic SF engine or random chess engine**  It is not a big surprise and seems on par with what has been reported: a weak baseline, certainly closed to the specialized [GPT-2](https://blog.mathieuacher.com/GTP2AndChess/)
+Altered prompt had no specific effect and the overall conclusion is that **text-davinci-003 is unable to play an entire game because of illegal moves quickly generated, against basic SF engine or random chess engine**.
+It is not a big surprise and seems on par with what has been reported: a weak baseline, certainly closed to the specialized [GPT-2](https://blog.mathieuacher.com/GTP2AndChess/)